Toyota C-HR vs Suzuki Vitara

 Feature Showdown

-The Toyota C-HR features a 10.5-inch touchscreen, while the Suzuki Vitara gets a 9-inch display.
+The Toyota C-HR features a 12.3-inch touchscreen paired with a 7-inch digital dash, while the Suzuki Vitara gets a 9-inch display and 4.2-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Suzuki Vitara counters with wireless charging that the Toyota C-HR does not offer.
 Which feature set matters more depends on your daily routine and priorities.